%20copy.jpg)

 What remains of sovereignty when decisions are made elsewhere, and enforced from above?
 And what kind of peace are we building in a world of constant surveillance?

-As Norway’s last coal mine on Svalbard shuts down in June 2025, the film captures this moment of transition — from resource extraction to signal extraction.
+As Norway’s last coal mine on Svalbard shut down in June 2025, the film captures this moment of transition — from resource extraction to signal extraction.

 “Svalbard is no longer a periphery,” the artists say.
 “It’s a strategic center.
 Power today is exercised not through flags and armies, but through infrastructure, observation, and access.”